ofauchon/oflmetrics/README.md

 # Hardware

-I use econotags v1/v2, Redbee, M12.
+- I use econotags v1/v2, Redbee, M12.
-Please visit http://redwirellc.com to order
-28/07/2016 Update: redwirellc.com seems down, no idea where to buy the boards now :-(
+- MC1322x chipset familly is deprecated.
+Please tell me if you use this code on other chips.

 # Source code layout: